jorisvandenbossche/course-python-data/notebooks/case2_observations_processing.md

 We can extend our survey data set with this coordinate information.
 Making the combination of two data sets based on a common identifier is completely similar to the usage of `JOIN` operations in databases.
 In Pandas, this functionality is provided by [`pd.merge`](http://pandas.pydata.org/pandas-docs/stable/merging.html#database-style-DataFrame-joining-merging).

-In practice, we have to add the columns `decimalLongitude`/`decimalLatitude` to the current data set `survey_data_decoupled`, by using the plot identification number as key to join.
+In practice, we have to add the columns `decimalLongitude`/`decimalLatitude` to the current data set `survey_data_species`, by using the plot identification number as key to join.

 +++